varnishcache/varnish-cache/doc/sphinx/whats-new/upgrading.rst

 Management interface
 ====================

-The management interface enabled with ``-M`` used to support the telnet protocol.
+The management interface enabled with ``-M`` previously supported the telnet protocol.

 Support for telnet control sequences have been retired.
-Replacements are netcat or (preferred) ``varnishadm``.
+Replacement clients like netcat or (preferred) ``varnishadm`` should be used instead.

 Runtime users and groups